M157q/English2Runes/Readme.md

 ======================
 A command line tool to switch English letters to [Runes letters][Runes] or vice versa.
 Written in Python3.
-I just a newbie in Python, so the code is rookie-like.
+I am just a Python newbie, so the code is rookie-like.

 [Runes]: http://en.wikipedia.org/wiki/Runes